nextdaymedia/cmp/README.md

 yarn build
 ```

-This produces production builds of the `cmp` script and the docs application:
+This produces production builds of the `cmp` scripts:
++ `./build/cmp.stub.bundle.js` - CMP stub script to  include in the head of your site
 + `./build/cmp.ndmtag.bundle.js` - CMP script to include in the body of your site
-+ `./build/cmp.stub.bundle.js` - CMP stub script to  include in the head of your site
 + `./build/ssp.fallback.html` - HTML for SSP fallback

 ## Development